 If you go to a real casino, it’s not a given that you only go to play casino games.
 There could be bars, restaurants, nightclubs – anything that acts as entertainment.
 Online casino sites now have become more rounded.
 Want a place to play online casino games for free?
 Top casinos will usually let you play the games in demo format without risking any money.
 There is also the opportunity to enter tournaments, prize draws and other social activities without playing games for money.

 Openness and Accountability

-There is always that person who tells you that casino games are rigged, and it’s frankly rubbish.
+There is always that person who tells you that online casino games are rigged, and it’s frankly rubbish.
 Sure, casinos have an advantage.
 But there is an entire industry devoted to checking the accountability.
 Each virtual game, for example, will have payout figures monitored by independent bodies like eCOGRA, TST and GLI.
 These organisations test the games and ensure that what is being advertised is fair.
 Moreover, that information is then made available to the players on the casino site.
 Simply click on the rules of the game, and you will see how much it has been paying back to players over time.

 A decade ago, most though about online casino gaming as a solitary experience.
 That has really started to change, with new models of social gaming becoming more prevalent at online casinos.
 This is especially evident with live casino games, with studios-based games with real croupiers set up to bring players together to chat and interact.
 Yes, it’s another indication that our lives are becoming more virtual than real, but it’s still heartening to see games which put social interaction at their core.